Recruiting for Soft Skills: Interview Questions to Ask

 The Importance of Soft Skills in the Workplace

-Soft skills are personal attributes that enable individuals to interact effectively and harmoniously with others.
-They are critical for:
+Soft skills are personal attributes that allow individuals to interact effectively with others.
+They are essential for:

 - Enhancing team collaboration and communication